TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 {% end %}

 The CredSSP protocol performs the user authentication ([using NTLM/Kerberos/SPNEGO protocols inside](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-cssp/78e0d50f-5a99-45e8-9f8b-d8a2bd67d4eb)) and transfers the user's credentials to the target server.
 The CredSSP protocol is responsible only for credential delegation.
 It doesn't authenticate clients or servers.
-An actual authentication is performed by the inner application protocol, like NTLM, or Kerberos (preferably).
+An actual authentication is performed by the inner application protocol, like NTLM or Kerberos (preferably).

 But Microsoft would not be Microsoft if it did not add another layer of abstraction.
 The CredSSP uses [the SPNEGO framework](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-spng/b16309d8-4a93-4fa6-9ee2-7d84b2451c84): ([quote src](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-cssp/e36b36f6-edf4-4df1-9905-9e53b7d7c7b7))